List of Shortland Street characters introduced in 1993: Leonard Dodds

 Dr. Leonard Ralph Carlton Rossi-Dodds was the love interest and eventual husband to Gina Rossi (Josephine Davison).
-He arrived as the eccentric new doctor in early 1993 and soon started to date the equally eccentric - Gina.
-However Leonard soon left and when he returned, was shocked Gina had moved on to Hone Ropata (Temuera Morrison).
-The two reconciled and were married, something Leonard's best man - Lionel Skeggins (John Leigh) nearly put an end to.
-The couple bought a houseboat and after Leonard recovered from his sea sickness, the two tried for children.
-The attempts proved useless and the two moved to America.
-They returned later in the year as best man and bridesmaid to Lionel and Kirsty (Angela Dotchin) and left in early 1995.
-In late 1995 it was announced Gina had given birth to a boy named Leonardo.
+He arrived as the eccentric and clumsy new doctor in early 1993 and soon started to date the equally eccentric - Gina.
+However Leonard soon left to pursue research down South, and when he returned, was shocked Gina had moved on to Hone Ropata (Temuera Morrison).
+Leonard was hired as a permanent staff member at the clinic following Chris Warner’s sudden departure to Europe.
+After a brief flirtation with Meredith, Leonard eventually found a home with Kirsty Knight (Angela Dotchin) and Stuart Neilson (Martin Henderson).